brmcdoug/containerlab/c8000-SONiC/README.md

-## Virtualized c8000 SONiC build
-#### Many thanks to Rafal Skorka for providing the 8000 image and original instructions

 Installing and running Cisco 8000 SONIC Containerlab docker image
 =================================================================

+#### Many thanks to Rafal Skorka for providing the 8000 image and original instructions

 1. Host server requirements